 Butterflies did not only prefer early-flowering individuals but also oviposited more often on taller shoots, which are more conspicuous and represent a visually attractive target (Nowicki et al. 2005).
 Taller shoots possibly also constitute safer oviposition sites for the female butterflies, allowing them to escape from predators dwelling in the vegetation, such as lizards or spiders (Van Dyck & Regniers, 2010).
 Moreover, eggs laid on taller shoots might experience higher temperatures and a more suitable microclimate for larval growth (Alonso, 1997).
-Still, the preference for taller shoots was only observed in some populations and years (Fig. S4.3), suggesting that the positive effect of higher shoots depends on environmental context, e.g. in terms of the height of the surrounding vegetation.
+Still, the preference for taller shoots was only observed in some populations and years (Fig. S3.3), suggesting that the positive effect of higher shoots depends on environmental context, e.g. in terms of the height of the surrounding vegetation.

 Given that our results show that the presence of a butterfly seed predator mediates a shift in the direction of selection on flowering phenology, the next step in linking variation in selection to environmental variation is to identify the factors influencing butterfly distribution.
-Our results suggested that predator occurrence did depend on the abundance of its second host.
+Our results suggest that predator occurrence depends on the abundance of its second host.
 Maculinea alcon was more probable to be present in host plant populations with a high abundance of Myrmica ants.
-This finding agrees with what is known about the biology of the butterfly.
-The butterfly is unable to complete its life cycle without ants.
-Caterpillars need to be fed in the ant nest, to be able to reach their final size, pupate, and eclose as adults (Mouquet et al. 2005).
+This finding agrees with what is known about the biology of the butterfly, which is unable to complete its life cycle without ants.
+In order to be able to reach their final size, pupate, and eclose as adults, caterpillars need to be fed in the ant nest (Mouquet et al. 2005).
 Our results thus strongly suggest that the observed among-population variation in selection on plant flowering phenology mediated by the butterfly seed predator ultimately depends on the factors influencing the abundance of the second host of the butterfly.
-This is turn would be an example of that the community context influence the likelihood or intensity of plant-animal interactions (Strauss & Irwin, 2004), and that selection on plant traits by mutualists and antagonists is altered by interactions with other community members.
+This is turn would be an example of the influence of the community context on the likelihood or intensity of plant-animal interactions (Strauss & Irwin, 2004), and agrees with other studies showing that selection on plant traits by mutualists and antagonists is altered by interactions with other community members (Biere & Tack, 2013, Fedriani & Delibes, 2013, Arceo-Gómez & Ashman, 2014).

-In recent years, the fact that selection varies ubiquitously among populations and among years and that this has very important implications for evolutionary trajectories of populations has been increasingly acknowledged (e.g. Thompson, 2005; Siepielski et al. 2013).
+In recent years, the ubiquitous variation in selection among populations and years and its important implications for evolutionary trajectories of populations have been increasingly acknowledged (e.g. Thompson, 2005; Siepielski et al. 2013).
 Yet, the environmental factors causing this variation have been rarely identified (Siepielski et al., 2013).
-In this study, we have shown how an antagonistic interaction mediates selection on timing of reproduction in a plant, and how the presence of this interaction can explain among-population variation in direction of selection.
+In this study, we have shown how an antagonistic interactor mediates selection on timing of reproduction in its host plant, and how the presence of this interaction can explain among-population variation in the direction of selection.
 We have also shown that the presence of the antagonist is associated with differences in the community context, suggesting that community context is an important driver of among-population variation in interaction intensity and selection.
 These results illustrate that in order to link variation in the environment to variation in natural selection, we not only need to assess the effects of species interactions on fitness of different phenotypes, but also to examine how the physical environment and the community context influence the incidence and abundance of the interacting species.

 ACKNOWLEDGEMENTS